 Discipline referrals may be made by a teacher or through the office.
 Detentions assigned by a teacher may be served with that teacher or in the scheduled tutoring/detention room.
-Detentions assigned by the office will be served in the detention room from 3:20-4:20.
+Detentions assigned by the office will be served in the detention room from 3:25-4:25.
 Detentions not served by the assigned deadline will result in further consequences including doubled detention time, Saturday school, or ISS.
 Sickness, emergencies, and other reasons for missing detention will be evaluated by principal.
+See detention room rules above.